 Whenever I plug in, I use a Fishman Platinum Pro DI, which has EQ, a boost switch, and a chromatic tuner.

-At gigs where I supply sound reinforcement, I use a Fishman SA-220 PA/amplifier; for duo and band shows, we add a second SA-220.
+At gigs where I supply sound reinforcement, I use a Fishman SA-330 PA/amplifier in conjunction with the SA Expand (a small and lightweight box that adds four channels to the unit) and the SA Sub—I’m amazed at how much low-end richness the sub adds even for acoustic guitar with no bass or drums.
+For duo and band shows, I add a SA-220.
 I place the amps alongside or, if possible, a bit behind the musicians to serve as monitors.
 I use these versatile amps in several configurations:

 - Solo, with vocal and guitar straight into the amp’s two channels (plus there’s an aux input if needed).

-- Duo, with two amps.
-Each performer plugs into an SA-220 and sends a monitor mix to the other amp (so all instruments/vocals can be heard in both amps, and the performers can adjust their own mix).
+- Duo, with both amps.
+Each performer plugs into an amp and sends a monitor mix to the other amp (so all instruments/vocals can be heard in both amps, and the performers can adjust their own mix).

 - Band.
-I use the SA-220s essentially as powered speakers.
-I plug all the inputs into a Mackie ProFX12 mixer and send the mix to the two SA-220s.
-For larger venues and outdoor gigs, I place the SA-220s behind the musicians for monitoring and add another pair of powered speakers out front that can be cranked up without feedback concerns.
+I use the 330 and 220 essentially as powered speakers.
+I plug all the inputs into the SA-330 and SA Expand (or, if needed for more channels, a Mackie ProFX12 mixer) and send the mix to the two amps.
+For larger venues and outdoor gigs, I use the 220 behind the musicians for monitoring, and the 330 (plus another powered speaker if needed) out front so that it can be cranked up without feedback concerns.

 I love performing acoustically with a single microphone, both solo and with my duo, and often use an Audio-Technica 3060 tube condenser (no longer made) for this purpose.
 Here’s an article I wrote with advice on single miking.
 I’ve also recorded extensively with the 3060, especially vocals, with great results.